 The Department of Defense (DoD) is authorized to operate schools on military installations in the United States (including territories, possessions, and commonwealths) under Title 10, Section 2164.
 DoDEA also has contracts (special arrangements) with LEAs to operate schools on 3 additional installations at a cost of $23.3M.

 In view of the recent expansion of other public and quasi-public school options across the nation, the DoD directed DoDEA (through the Under Secretary of Defense for Personnel and Readiness (USD P&R), with participation by the Under Secretary of Defense (Comptroller) and the Director of Cost Analysis and Program Evaluation (CAPE) to:

-The study will be conducted through the summer of 2014.
-Recommendations and findings are expected to be presented to the DoD sometime in late summer/early fall 2014.
+The study is ongoing.
+Recommendations and findings will be presented to the DoD upon completion.
 The findings/recommendations will be reviewed by senior officials in the Office of the Secretary of Defense, in consultation with the Military Departments.